learn-co-curriculum/review-map-state-to-props-readme/README.md

 now is hit every time there is a change in state, and milkshake now represents our store's state.
-So in other words, whatever function we pass to the `connect()` function will be called each time the state changes, and the first argument to that function, whatever it's name, will be the state of the store.
+So in other words, whatever function we pass to the `connect()` function will be called each time the state changes, and the first argument to that function, whatever its name, will be the state of the store.

 We can even shorten `mapStateToProps()` down to an anonymous arrow function and pass it directly into `connect()`: